 The Board and its Committees meet at least quarterly and review detailed information provided on all areas of the Company's operation, including, but not limited to, all of the risk areas set out above.
-The BRC met 9 times in fiscal 2021.
-The Chairpersons of the AC and BRC report to the Board on the topics discussed by the Committees and submit recommendations to the Board for final decision-making.
+The BRC met 10 times in fiscal 2022.
+The Chairpersons of the above Board committees report to the Board on the main topics discussed by the committees and submit recommendations to the Board for final decision-making.